Table of Contents

 The best way to know when grad school application deadlines are is to check with your desired schools and programs.
 Not all schools have the same deadlines, so note important dates so as not to miss them!
 There are some typical deadlines, though — for example, many universities will set December to January deadlines for fall term starts.

-The deadlines may vary from program to program, but in most cases, the deadline for the fall 2023 term is around December of the previous year to January of the current year.
-That means if you wanted to apply for grad school for fall 2023, you needed to apply in December 2022 or January 2023.
+The deadlines may vary from program to program, but in most cases, the deadline for the fall 2025 term is around December of the previous year to January of the current year.
+That means if you wanted to apply for grad school for fall 2025, you needed to apply in December 2024 or January 2025.
 However, you might still be able to apply for certain programs if they have rolling admission.

 You’ll want to start preparing at least one year, but ideally eighteen months, before your start date.
 Thus, if you want to go to grad school right after graduating college, you’ll want to start the application process as early as junior year.

 So, when do you apply for grad school?
-When it comes to applying to your dream grad school programs, we recommend starting as early as possible so you can avoid the stress of cramming your application at the last minute.
-An early start will also help you iron out all the kinks and make sure you submit the best possible application!
+When applying to your dream grad school programs, start as early as possible – about 18 months in advance.
+This will help you iron out all the kinks and make sure you submit the best possible application!
+If you’re still unsure, the month-by-month timeline (above) can help you figure things out.

-Related reading: 4 Ways to Boost Your Grad School Admissions Odds
+Related: 4 Ways to Boost Your Grad School Admissions Odds

 Chriselle has been a passionate professional content writer for over 10 years.
 She writes educational content for The Grad Cafe, Productivity Spot, The College Monk, and other digital publications.
 When she isn't busy writing, she spends her time streaming video games and learning new skills.